jtakayama/makahiki/install/doc/ubuntu_x86_vagrant_readme.txt

 file in the logs directory.
 This file is called "ubuntu_x86_<timestamp>.log," where <timestamp> is in the format yyyy-mm-dd-HH-MM-SS (year, month, day, hour, minute, second).

-Later, if you want to start the virtual machine without provisioning it, start it with the "vagrant up --no-provision" command.
 ===============================================================================

 2.1.2.
 Connect to the Vagrant Virtual Machine with SSH